Secondary use of health data

 As an innovator, you may have several roles that give you rights and obligations:

-Data holder: if you hold data for which you are responsible for processing.
+Data holder: if you hold data for which you are a data controller.
 In this case:

-• You can collect royalties for making your data available, and benefit from guarantees for data protected by intellectual property rights and business secrecy.
+• You can collect royalties on the provision of your data and benefit from guarantees for data protected by intellectual property and trade secret rights

-• You can find out about all the data available thanks to RED.
+• You can find out about all the data available thanks to the RED

 • You can request that data be made available via the one-stop shop.